 The 24th October 2012 marked the end of an era, the end of analogue TV in the UK.
 Over a century after the first proposals for an electric TV system, more than 80 years after the first British TV broadcasts, Britain's analogue TV signal was shut down.

-We are, personally, a little nostalgic for the days when TV was TV rather than something you streamed on computer or mobile, and so we are marking today with a BBC Cocktail.
+We are, personally, a little nostalgic for the days when TV was TV rather than something you streamed on-demand via a computer, mobile phone, or even a TV!
+So we are marking today with a BBC Cocktail.